 - Handle problem situations and coordinates implementation of support systems.

-Community Builder: The Community Builder is the glue that binds the self-advocates together and coordinates group activities.
-They work with the self-advocate to:
+ILO’s Community Builders are the glue that binds the self-advocates together and coordinates group activities.
+They work with each self-advocate to:

 - Begin operating within a “community” of relationships with the other young adults in their community pod, whether the self-advocate is still living at home or already out on their own.

 - Meet regularly with all the self-advocates to develop a support group among their peers.
 This regular contact allows the community builder to be aware of communication and living issues and then can help the self-advocates problem-solve.

 - Act as an emergency presence and serves as a resource and advocate for the individuals in the pod.